chipperdrew/talkEdu/README.rst

 #) TIME PERMITTING - Allow for social auth using django-allauth
 #) IN PRODUCTION - Set up email with SMTP server
 #) IN PRODUCTION - Add https protection
-#) TOFIX? - Case sensitive user page links --  /user/chiPPeRdrew/ link.
-NOFIX?
+#) IN PRODUCTION - Set up search updates?
 #) DONE - Change database?
 #) DONE - Create main template from which other templates inherit
 #) DONE - Use django-registration to create new users and verify login